"Don't get behind the wheel with anyone who has been drinking."

 2. Distracted driving.

-.
+Texting, making phone calls, eating, settling back seat arguments - there are lots of things that can distract you while you're driving.
 If you want your teen to learn how to tune out distractions, you need to practice doing it yourself.
 That means turning your phone off or handing it over someone else while you're driving.
 It also means bypassing the fast food stops that leave you juggling a burger, a drink, and the wheel.
-And take a break from back seat reffing duties - at least until you get safely to your destination
+And take a break from back seat reffing duties - at least until you get safely to your destination.

 If you've got a lead foot, there is no better time to tame it than when you have a new driver with you in the car.
 Teens don't need any extra temptation to push the limit when it comes to speed and if they see you regularly going 5 or 10 over the limit, they are sure to bump that up even more.